Anatomy Advanced Pre-Med Programme

 • Ascending aorta, arch of aorta, thoracic aorta.
 Pulmonary trunk, pulmonary arteries.
 Pulmonary veins.
 Superior cava vein.
 Thoracic duct and right lymphatic duct.
 Azygos veins system;

-• Trachea and principial bronchi.
+• Trachea and bronchial principle.
 Bronchopulmonary segmentation (tree).
 Lungs.
 Pleural cavity.
 Mechanics of respiration.
 Thymus.
 Esophagus;

 4. Abdomen: